 Fair price tags on every website

 Cause everyone deserves to shout about what they do.
-Jump to project pricingI work on a sliding scale basis.

 Project costs are based on ability to pay, and the social and environmental impact my work can facilitate.